ychulovskyy/wix-ui/docs/contribution-guide.md

 }
 ```

-all styles should be exported for easy use from a the respective theme file.
+all styles should be exported for easy use from the respective theme file.

 **themes/adi/theme.st.css**